 I’m in my 40s and unfit, am I too old to start?
 No. Many people have achieved black belt in their 40's, 50s and beyond, and if you are interested in competition there are veteran categories too.
 Beginners aren’t expected to have a high level of fitness, this builds up over time.
 Our members come in all shapes and sizes.

 Will you accept my grade from a different Taekwon-Do Association?
 If your previous instructor holds ITF qualifications, this is not a problem.
 If not, it may still be possible, however, not all non-ITF groups meet ITF standards, so each person is looked at individually.
 We don’t want you to have to pay to grade again so your grade will be recognised once you meet standards.
 If you have been a black belt or instructor with another association we will work with you one-to-one in confidence.

 Why didn't you reply to my email?
 I did!
 Check your junk mail.
 If you've left a voicemail message and not had a reply, please call again or email as sometimes numbers left in messages can be hard to distinguish.

 When can I start?
 New students are always welcome.
-Please phone or email before coming, so we can look out for you.
+Please email before coming, so we can look out for you.
 (See classes for venue details)